Beers15/reading-notes/Readings_AWS-Cloud-Servers.md

 WRRC

-  * Web Request Reponse Cycle: The cycle that describes the data flow of a user's request as it is sent to an endpoint, through the corresponding server, and then back to the user as a response.
+  * Web Request Response Cycle: The cycle that describes the data flow of a user's request as it is sent to an endpoint, through the corresponding server, and then back to the user as a response.

 ### Preview